MohamedYoussefjo/DataPipelineETL/README.md

-## Now we need to configure the connection between the webserve http://localhost:8080
+## Now we need to configure the connection between the webserver  http://localhost:8080 and spark master
 we go to connections tab and we specify host : spark://ipaddressofthemachine!!!!!! if we put localhost it resolves to the webserver ip and we specify the port to 7077
 ## We Have 3 dags